tsphillips/slim/README.md

 How to I set it up, install it, and configure it?
 - You don't.
 Put **slim** and **slim.html** into a directory with write access and run **slim -h**.
 Run **slim --server** if you want to live on the edge.

+What can I use for an issue-id?
+- You must use one or more digits (0-9) for an issue-id.
+This is because custom functions are made on-the-fly, each named for an issue-id.
+Should this be refactored?
+Yeah, probably.

 ## Components

 | Component    | Description                                                                                                                           |